Black Adam first teaser brings The Rock into the DC Universe

 Villain turned hero?

-Black Adam is a long-term passion project for Johnson, who's been associated with the project since at least 2014 – back when we were deep in the Zack Snyder generation of DC movies.
+Black Adam is a long-term project for Johnson, who's been associated with the film since at least 2014 – back when we were deep in the Zack Snyder generation of DC movies.

-In some ways, he's an odd choice, and not the most familiar character to non-comics fans.
+In some ways, he's an odd choice for a big-budget blockbuster, and not the most familiar character to non-comics fans.
 In the 2000s, however, Black Adam rose to greater prominence, with a villainous role in Geoff Johns' JSA books and key DC events – he's been depicted as a more complex villain than usual, which might be what attracted Johnson to the role.

 Either way, the actor's star power is bound to draw a lot of viewers to the new movie.